Community Apartment Projects

 Menu

-COMMUNITY APARTMENT PROJECT - TIC
+COMMUNITY APARTMENT PROJECTS

-To qualify as a common interest development under the Davis-Stirling Act, the right to occupy an apartment must be to the exclusion of others must be specified in the deed.
-A development in which an undivided interest in property is coupled with an exclusive right of occupancy in any apartment does not qualify as a community apartment project if an owner's exclusive occupancy right is specified by a separate agreement that is not contained or referenced in the grant deed.
+To qualify as a common interest development under the Davis-Stirling Act, the right to occupy an apartment must be to the exclusion of others and must be specified in the deed.
+A development in which an undivided interest in property is coupled with an exclusive right of occupancy in any apartment does not qualify as a community apartment project if an owner's exclusive occupancy right is specified by a separate agreement that is not contained in or referenced in the grant deed.
 (Adler v.
-Elphick (1986) 184 Cal.App.3d 642, 647-648.)
+Elphick (1986) 184 Cal.App.3d 642, 647-648)

 ASSISTANCE: Associations needing legal assistance can contact us.
-To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.
+To stay current with community association issues, subscribe to the Davis-Stirling Newsletter.

 Adams Stirling PLC